 In January 2004, the Company closed its sales office in Melville, New York.
 Management was unable to sublease the vacated space and upon review of the future discounted cash flows related to this lease, management recorded an impairment charge of \$78 thousand.
 Additionally, management analyzed the discounted cash flows related to its Wild Basin property lease and subleases over the remainder of the lease term.
 Although Forgent was able to sublease the vacated space more quickly than originally anticipated, the rates on the subleases were less than originally anticipated due to depressed current market rates.
 Therefore, management calculated the economic value of the lost sublease rental income and recorded an additional charge of \$1.5 million.
-As of January 31, 2004, Forgent had \$2.0 million recorded as a liability on the Consolidated Balance Sheet related to its Wild Basin property.
-Forgent remained obligated to make lease payments in accordance with the original terms of both leases.
-In addition, Forgent analyzed its recorded leasehold improvements at its Wild Basin property.
+Also during the second fiscal quarter, Forgent analyzed its recorded leasehold improvements at its Wild Basin property.
 Multiple leasehold improvements were made for the Company's previously owned videoconferencing hardware products business and certain subtenants, and this analysis indicated that certain leasehold improvements were no longer of value.
 Therefore, management recorded an impairment charge of \$0.2 million related to these leasehold improvements.
 The \$1.7 million impairment related to the Wild Basin and New York leases and the leasehold improvements were recorded as part of operating expenses in the Consolidated Statement of Operations.
+During the third fiscal quarter, Forgent negotiated and settled its lease obligations on its office in Melville, New York.
+As of April 30, 2004, Forgent remained obligated to make lease payments in accordance with the original terms of its Wild Basin property lease and had \$2.0 million recorded as a liability on the Consolidated Balance Sheet related this property.